As always, Rush Limbaugh, the EIB network, the fastest three hours in media.

 Caterpillar yesterday swung into a first quarter loss.

-Said it underestimated the severity of the global economic meltdown.
+Caterpillar cut its full year sales and profit forecasts, said it underestimated the severity of the global economic meltdown.

 Caterpillar's sales increased during the extended commodity boom, but its production cuts and forecasts indicate that a recovery of this year is uncertain.

-Well, now wait a minute.
+Well, now, wait a minute.

-Counterpillar was supposed to be prosperous.
+Caterpillar was supposed to be prospering.

-Remember, Obama went out there, said that their CEO said, Yeah, I'm going to be hiring people back as soon as we get a great stimulus plan.
+Remember, Obama went out there, said that their CEO said, yeah, I'm going to be hiring people back as soon as we get a great stimulus plan.

-Obama said, Well, that's my plans.
+Obama said, well, that's my plans.

 You're going to be hiring people back.